-The 2019 Call for Nominations for Awards is now open.
-Nominations must be submitted by 5:00pm (Eastern) on October 7, 2019.
+The 2019 Call for Nominations for Awards is now closed.
 Award recipients will be recognized at the annual meeting of ANA’s Membership Assembly, which will be held June 19-20, 2020 in Washington, DC.
-Please review the National Awards Program Guide for information on the submission and review of award nominations.

 Each of ANA’s 8 National Awards addresses a unique area.
 Please see the National Award Program Guide for detailed information about each award as well as the award’s unique criteria.

 For questions regarding ANA's National Awards Program, email firstname.lastname@example.org.

 - Distinguished Direct Patient Care Award, inspired by Mary Ellen Patton, recognizes an individual registered nurse who provides exemplary direct patient care and contributes to the advancement of nursing practice by demonstrating a commitment to personal leadership development and serving as an inspirational role model for others.